magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 CPS Limit
 """""""""

-We not write the description to this field.
+How many Calls Per Second this user can send?
+The excess will receive CONGESTION.

 .. _user-company_name:

-Company
+Company name
-"""""""
+""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-state_number:

-state_number
+State number
 """"""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-lastname:

-Last name
+Lastname
-"""""""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-firstname:

-First name
+Firstname
-""""""""""
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.